 2A.
 Creating a contract “Term of service” with a PMC group.

 2. Once a contract agreement is reached it must be filed with the DCM.
 Or it is not a binding contract.
-Both the contractor and contracted party must sign the document or each send the Contract agreement to DCM on the approved letter head.
+Both the contractor and contracted party must sign the document or each sends the Contract agreement to DCM on the approved letterhead.
 By adding your name/call sign to the contract and E-mailing it to the DCM.
-Both party's are bound by the agreement at the time the DCM receives the email.
-(Must be E-mailed from a on file address for that member)
+Both parties are bound by the agreement at the time the DCM receives the email.
+(Must be E-mailed from an on file address for that member)

 2B.
 Base expansion is limited to how many members are in the group.
-For each member you have over four, you will gain the ability to expand your base by two buildings per pilot .
-Base starts as a single base with one of each building (One Hanger, One Warehouse, and One Fuel tank).
+For each member you have over four, you will gain the ability to expand your base by two buildings per pilot.
+The base starts as a single base with one of each buildings (One Hanger, One Warehouse, and One Fuel tank).
 A maximum of twenty building is allowed.

 EVERYTHING FROM HERE IS A NEW PLAYER GUIDE AND UNDER ASSUMPTION THAT YOU ARE A FREELANCER

 When you start with the DCM you, of course, will not have any funds.
 Everything within the mercs can cost; or make you money.
 Through the mercenaries, you will have access to the black market to buy aircraft, land vehicles, and weapons.